-Section 3-1035 Small Purchases.
+Section 3-105 Small Purchases.

-(1) Any procurement not exceeding the amounts established herein may be made in

-- accordance with small purchase procedures.
+- (1) Any procurement not exceeding the amounts established herein may be made in accordance with small purchase procedures.
 However, procurement requirements shall not be artificially divided so as to constitute a small purchase. - (2) Bidding is not required for procurement under \$2,500. - (3) Bidding is not required but is encouraged for procurement over \$2,500 and under \$10,000.
 The official with expenditure authority must obtain price quotations from at least three (3) vendors and base the selection on competitive price and quality for procurement valued at \$2,500 to \$10,000.
-Any price quotations obtained must be written, documented, and submitted to the Chief P&S Director for approval. - (4) Purchase orders may be utilized for small purchasers subparagraphs (2) and (3). - (5) This section shall not apply to lease or purchase of vehicles, machinery and equipment.
-Any lease or purchase of vehicles shall be procured pursuant to Section 4-104.
-Any lease or purchase of machinery and equipment in excess of \$2.500 shall be procured pursuant to Section 3-102 or other applicable provisions of these regulations.
+Any price quotations obtained must be written, documented, and submitted to the P&S Director for approval. - (4) Purchase orders may be utilized for small purchasers subparagraphs (2) and (3). - (5) Any lease or purchase of vehicles shall be procured pursuant to Section 4-104.
+Any lease or purchase of machinery and equipment in excess of \$2,500 shall be procured pursuant to Section 3-102 or other applicable provisions of these regulations.

-Section 3-1046 Sole Source Procurement.
+Section 3-106 Sole Source Procurement.

-- (1) A contract may be awarded for a supply, service, or construction without competition when the Chief-P&S Director determines in writing that there is only one source for the required supply, service, or construction.
+(1) A contract may be awarded for a supply, service, or construction without competition when the P&S Director determines in writing that there is only one source for the required supply, service, or construction.
 Sole source procurements shall be the exception, rather than the rule, in procuring government goods and services.
 Sole source procurements shall be limited to unusual situations where it can be clearly demonstrated that the bid process is a hindrance to the legitimate need of the Commonwealth.
-The P&S Director shall examine carefully all requests for sole source procurement and shall reject all such requests that are not in strict compliance with the requirements in this section. - A written justification for sole source procurement shall be prepared by the official with expenditure authority and shall contain the unique capabilities required and why they are required and the considerations given to alternative sources.
-A written justification for sole source procurement shall be prepared by the official with expenditure authority.
-The written sole source justification shall contain (a) the specific unique capabilities of the contractor selected: (b) the specific reasons why such unique capabilities are required for the particular procurement: (c) what specific efforts were made to obtain competition, and (d) what other specifically-named contractors and other sources, both on-island and off-island, have been considered and why they were not selected.
-Generalized statements are not adequate, and documents to support the statements justifying the sole source procurement are mandatory.

-- (3) The following contracts by their nature can be procured using the sole source procurement method: - (a) Contracts solely for the purpose of obtaining expert witnesses for litigation: - (b) Contracts for legal defense, legal advice, or legal services; and - (c) Independent contracts for policy consultants (e.g., economic and/or environmental consultants) of the Governor.
-Lt.
+The P&S Director shall examine carefully all requests for sole source procurement and shall reject all such requests that are not in strict compliance with the requirements in this section.

+- (2) A written justification for sole source procurement shall be prepared by the official with expenditure authority.
+The written sole source justification shall contain (a) the specific unique capabilities of the contractor selected; (b) the specific reasons why such unique capabilities are required for the particular procurement; (c) what specific efforts were made to obtain competition, and (d) what other specifically-named contractors and other sources, both on-island and off-island, have been considered and why they were not selected.
+Generalized statements are not adequate, and documents to support the statements justifying the sole source procurement are mandatory. - (3) The following contracts by their nature can be procured using the sole source procurement method: - (a) Contracts solely for the purpose of obtaining expert witnesses for litigation; - (b) Contracts for legal defense, legal advice, or legal services; and - (c) Independent contracts for policy consultants (e.g., economic and/or environmental consultants) of the Governor, Lt.
 Governor, and presiding officers of the Legislature.

-Section 3-1057 Emergency Procurement.
+Section 3-107 Emergency Procurement.

 - (1) Notwithstanding any other provision of these regulations, the government may make emergency procurement when there exists a threat to public health, safety or welfare under emergency conditions.
-An emergency procurement must be as competitive as practicable under the circumstances. - (2) A written justification of the basis for the emergency and for the selection of the particular contractor must be made by the official with expenditure authority. - (3) If the Chief P&S Director is satisfied, he shall state his approval in writing.
+An emergency procurement must be as competitive as practicable under the circumstances. - (2) A written justification of the basis for the emergency and for the selection of the particular contractor must be made by the official with expenditure authority. - (3) If the P&S Director is satisfied, he shall state his approval in writing.